autodesk-platform-services/aps-acc.sheet.manager/README.md

 ## Description
 This sample demonstrates the following use cases:

-* Export sheets, version sets and uploads of ACC Sheet to excel file.
+* Export sheets, version sets and uploads of Forma Sheet to excel file.
 The web application provides two options to display the ID properties either in **Raw data** and **Human readable form**.
 * View basic information of published sheets.
 View published sheet in APS Viewer
 * View basic information of uploads.
 List reviewing sheets of uploads (when upload status is IN_REVIEW)
 * Modify number and title of reviewing sheets